seatgeek/druzhba/docs/quickstart.rst

       primary_key:
         - id

-For each table we define a the table in the source database to use, the schema and table to create in the target database, and two special columns that we usually want on every table in the pipeline.
+For each table we define the table in the source database to use, the schema and table to create in the target database, and two special columns that we usually want on every table in the pipeline.
 The index column is a column on the source table that is only increasing -- generally an auto-incrementing